Shoaib Akhtar Chooses Naseem Shah As His Bowling Partner In Dream Pairs Series - UrduPoint

 Shoaib Akhtar Chooses Naseem Shah As His Bowling Partner In Dream Pairs Series

-Pakistan Cricket Boards Digital Pairs series for Test players has gained great popularity among the fans, current and former players, pundits and journalists
+Pakistan Cricket Board's (PCB) Digital Pairs series for Test players has gained great popularity among the fans, current and former players, pundits and journalists

-The campaign entered its third phase on yesterday (Sunday), with the followers asked to name two fast bowling pairs of their choice.
+The campaign that entered in its third phase a couple of days ago, with the followers asked to name two fast bowling pairs of their choice.

 Asked to choose a bowling partner to form a dream pair both from the list of former bowlers and the current lot representing Pakistan in Test cricket, Shoaib Akhtar (hailed as one of the fastest bowlers in the history of the game) named Imran Khan and Naseem Shah as his partners.

-Shoaib Akhtar said on Monday: "If I pick a former fast bowler, I feel I would have been very fortunate if I would have bowled with Imran Khan with both of us at the peak of our bowling careers.
-If we would have bowled together we would have had the same mindset of attacking the stumps relentlessly."
-"Among the present lot, I feel Naseem Shah can replicate my bowling attitude and anger.
+"Among the present lot, I feel Naseem Shah can replicate my bowling attitude and passion.
 Naseem and I would have made a fine pair with the same attacking attitude."
 The criterion for selection of the bowlers is a minimum of 75 Test wickets.
 In 46 Tests, Shoaib took 178 wickets at 25.69.

 Despite not making the list (Four Tests - 13 wickets), Naseem has been chosen by Wasim and Shoaib as a future star.